printix/Power-BI/Readme.md

 If you for some reason want to change the start time of the "Dates" table, you can do that from the Power BI parameters, either in Power BI desktop or in Power BI online.

  ![AlterDateRanges](./Images/Documentation/PowerBIOnline_AlterTimeRanges.PNG)

+# Editing the PowerShell Code

+## Changing the timestamp of the logs
+If you want to use another timestamp for logging, you can change the "$Global:TimestampFormat" parameter in the "Get-PrintixDataExtract.ps1" file according to [Standard DateTime formats](https://ss64.com/ps/syntax-dateformats.html).